-- 15 oz can corn
+- 15 oz corn canned or thawed from frozen

-- 2 cups cheddar cheese (shredded)
+- 2 cups shredded cheddar cheese

-- 1 lb pepper jack deli slices
+- 1 lb pepper jack cheese (deli slices)

 - In a large pot over medium heat, add ground pork and beef.
 Break up the meat with a spoon and cook until meat is well browned, Stir in beef broth, scraping up any browned bits on bottom of pan.
 Add the salsa, tomato paste, spices, salt and pepper.
 Stir to mix thoroughly and lower heat to simmer.
 Cook for 1 hour adding more beef broth if it gets too thick.